LLipter/spark/第3组-进度日志/report.md

 1. Overview
 2. stakeholders
 3. Deployment view
-4. Context view
-5. Architecture
+4. Architecture
-6. Functional View
+5. Functional View
-7. Evolution perspective
+6. Evolution perspective
-8. Summary
+7. Summary
-9. References
+8. References

 # 1 Overview

 ## 1.1 Introduction

-Apache Spark is a fast and general-purpose cluster computing system.
-It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs.
-It also supports a rich set of higher-level tools including Spark SQL for SQL and structured data processing, MLlib for machine learning, GraphX for graph processing, and Spark Streaming.
+**Apache Spark** is an open-source distributed general-purpose cluster-computing framework.
+Originally developed at the University of California, Berkeley's AMP Lab（AMP：Algorithms，Machines，People）, the Spark codebase was later donated to the Apache Software Foundation, which has maintained it since.
+Spark provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.
+In 2009, was born at the university of California, Berkeley, AMP Lab, it was originally belongs to the research project at the university of Berkeley, in 2010 officially open source, and to the Apache foundation project is established in 2013, by 2014 will become the top for the Apache foundation project, the project the whole development course just over six years, but its development speed is very alarming.

+Apache Spark has as its architectural foundation the resilient distributed dataset (RDD), a read-only multiset of data items distributed over a cluster of machines, that is maintained in a fault-tolerant way.In Spark 1.x, the RDD was the primary application programming interface (API), but as of Spark 2.x use of the Dataset API is encouraged even though the RDD API is not deprecated.

+Spark and its RDDs were developed in 2012 in response to limitations in the MapReduce cluster computing paradigm, which forces a particular linear dataflow structure on distributed programs: MapReduce programs read input data from disk, map a function across the data, reduce the results of the map, and store reduction results on disk.
+Spark's RDDs function as a working set for distributed programs that offers a (deliberately) restricted form of distributed shared memory.

+Spark facilitates the implementation of both iterative algorithms, that visit their data set multiple times in a loop, and interactive/exploratory data analysis, i.e.,  the repeated database-style querying of data.
+The latency of such applications may be reduced by several orders of magnitude compared to a MapReduce implementation (as was common in Apache Hadoop stacks).
+Among the class of iterative algorithms are the training algorithms for machine learning systems, which formed the initial impetus for developing Apache Spark.

+Apache Spark requires a cluster manager and a distributed storage system.
+For cluster management, Spark supports standalone (native Spark cluster), Hadoop YARN, or Apache Mesos.
+For distributed storage, Spark can interface with a wide variety, including Hadoop Distributed File System (HDFS), MapR File System (MapR-FS), Cassandra, OpenStack Swift, Amazon S3, Kudu, or a custom solution can be implemented.
+Spark also supports a pseudo-distributed local mode, usually used only for development or testing purposes, where distributed storage is not required and the local file system can be used instead; in such a scenario, Spark is run on a single machine with one executor per CPU core.

+Is due to the Spark from the university, its whole development process is full of academic research, academic is driving the development of the core structures of the Spark, such as elastic distributed data sets (RDD, resilient distributed datasets), flow processing (Spark streaming), and machine learning (MLlib), analysis of SQL (SQL) Spark and figure (Graph X) calculation, this section will introduce the main Spark development course and characteristics

-## 1.2 Spark DataType
+## 1.2 Spark Datatype

 RDD (Resilient Distributed Dataset), which is the most basic data abstraction in Spark.
-It represents aset that is immutable, partitioned, and whose elements can be calculated in parallel.
+It represents a set that is immutable, partitioned, and whose elements can be calculated in parallel.
 RDD has the characteristics of data flow model: automatic fault tolerance, location-aware scheduling, and scalability.
 RDD allows users to explicitly cache working sets in memory while performing multiple queries, and subsequent queries can reuse working sets, which greatly increases query speed.

 By introducing the concept of RDD, Spark provides efficient big data operations without incurs substantial overheads due to data replication, disk I/O, and serialization, which can dominate application execution times.
 In addition, RDDs are fault-tolerant, parallel data structures that let users explicitly persist intermediate results in memory, control their partitioning to optimize data placement, and manipulate them using a rich set of operators.

-After evaluating RDDs and Spark through both microbenchmarks and measurements of user applications, we find that Spark is up to 20× faster than **Hadoop** for iterative applications, speeds up a real-world data analytics report by 40×, and can be used interactively to scan a 1 TB dataset with 5–7s latency.
+After evaluating RDDs and Spark through both microbenchmarks and measurements of user applications, we find that Spark is up to 20× faster than Hadoop for iterative applications, speeds up a real-world data analytics report by 40×, and can be used interactively to scan a 1 TB dataset with 5–7s latency.

 ## 1.3 Security